bicho19/feather-client-flutter/README.md

-# Feather Client Flutter Plugin
+# Flutter Feather Client Plugin

 A Flutter plugin to use the [Feather API](https://feather.id/).

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/bicho19/feather-client-flutter/issues) and [Pull Requests](https://github.com/bicho19/feather-client-flutter/pulls) are most welcome!

 Have any questions?
-We're hanging out on [Discord](https://discord.gg/S55amqV) 👋
+Join [Feather Discord](https://discord.gg/S55amqV) 👋

 ## Available Features